oneonlyzero/CTF-Writeup/README.md

-**Welcome To My CTF Galleria, This where I share my writeup in CTF event that i had joined.**
+**Welcome To My CTF Galleria, This where I share my writeup in CTF event that [My team](https://m53-ctf.github.io/) and I had joined.**

 **Thank you so much for not wasting your time reading my writeup, hope you find what you search for, Luv You guys !! - Zer01**